-- dogs and cats weighing less than 6 kg / 13.2 lb (including the transport bag or container) .
+- dogs and cats weighing less than 8 kg / 17 lb (including the transport bag or container).

 - Guide dogs are authorized regardless of their weight.

-- the container must be sufficiently ventilated and allow the animal to stand up and turn around,
+- The container must be sufficiently ventilated and enable your animal to stand up and turn around.

-- in no event must the animal leave its container during the flight.
+- Under no circumstances should your pet leave its container during the flight.

-- the container in which your animal is traveling is considered as an additional baggage item and is subject
+- Your pet's travel container is considered an additional baggage item and will incur a fee.

-Purchased items are available for delivery to the following websites: Algeria, Austria, Belgium, Denmark, Finland, metropolitan France, Germany, Ireland, Italy, Japan, Luxembourg, Morocco, Netherlands, Portugal, Spain, Sweden, Switzerland, Tunisia, United Kingdom, United States.
+Purchased items are available for delivery to the following countries: Algeria, Austria, Belgium, Denmark, Finland, metropolitan France, Germany, Ireland, Italy, Japan, Luxembourg, Morocco, Netherlands, Portugal, Spain, Sweden, Switzerland, Tunisia, United Kingdom, United States.